streetwriters/notesnook/docs/help/contents/organizing-notes/organize-notes-using-notebooks.md

 2. Right click on the notebook
 3. Click on `Move to trash`.
 4. Select whether you also want to delete the notes inside this notebook.
-5. Notebook will be kept in trash for 7 days after which it will be permanently removed.

 # [Mobile](#/tab/mobile)